hermit-os/kernel/README.md

 This approach achieves a lower OS jitter and a better scalability.
 HermitCore applications and the Linux system can communicate via an IP interface (e.g. inter-kernel communication).

+HermitCore could be also used as classical standalone unikernel, which reduces the demand on resources and improves the boot time.
-HermitCore is the result of a research project at RWTH Aachen University and is currently an experimental approach, i.e.  not production ready.
+It is the result of a research project at RWTH Aachen University and is currently an experimental approach, i.e. not production ready.
 Please use it carefully.

 ## Requirements